pedrokost/cell_tracking_msc_report/slides/PresentationText.md

 - a tracklet can be the first part of a long trajectory
 - or it can be the last part of a long trajectory

-So we define these possible scenarios as constraints, and compute a likelihood that determine how likely each scenario is.
+So we define these possible scenarios as constraints, and compute a score that determine how likely each scenario is.

 NEXT SLIDE -- linking classifier